"Your best tree source". Over 300+ tree varieties!

 Not far away from the sea grape and the Pigeon Plum, the Sea Plum.
 An artificial hybrid from crossing pigeon plum (c. diversifolia) and sea grape (c.
 Uvifera).
 Which is also presumed to have occurred in Florida.
 It reaches around 6 to 8 feet and features a round dense crown.

-It’s great for hedges or small groupings in coastal areas.
+It’s great as shrubs hedges for Florida or small groupings in coastal areas.
 It not only withstands hard winds, but it also tolerates salty conditions and loves the full sun.

 Red stopper (Eugenia Rhombea)